Fiji and the United Nations

 Fiji established its Permanent Mission to the United Nations on 13 October 1970, three days after obtaining its independence from the United Kingdom.
 Since then, Fiji's participation in the United Nations has been notable primarily for its active role in UN peacekeeping operations, which began in 1978.

+History

+On October 13, 1970.
+Fiji was admitted as the 127th member of the United Nations.

+Fiji begins its UN peacekeeping legacy on June 10, 1978 by deploying its first infantry battalion FijiBatt 1 to the UN Interim Force in Lebanon (UNIFIL).
+Secretary-General Javier Perez de Cuellar expressed concern over the crisis, marking the beginning of complex UN diplomatic monitoring of Fiji's internal governance.

+On April 1996, the Fijian UNIFIL headquarters in Qana, was hit by Israeli artillery during Operation Grapes of Wrath, which ended in the deaths of 100 civilians sheltering there and injuring several Fijian peacekeepers.
+Fijian troops concluded UNIFIL mission on the 22th of December, 2018.

 List of ambassadors

 The following individuals have held office as Ambassador of Fiji to the United Nations.